What is Couchsurfing? How does it work? Is it free? Is it safe? Can I do it with my family?

 - We ate at local restaurants with the host.

-- The host met us from the bus station.
+- The host met us at the bus station.

 - The host was part of an arranged marriage.
 So we spent an entire day chatting about the whole procedure and the for’s and against’s.
 Fascinating stuff.

-We couchsurfed for our entire two weeks in Japan and loved every minute of it.
-If there is one place on earth that I recommend you to couchsurf it would be Japan.
+We couchsurfed for our entire three weeks in Japan and loved every minute of it.
+If there is one place on earth that I recommend you to couchsurf, it would be Japan.

 - The Japanese people are the friendliest Couchsurfing hosts we have ever experienced.